 General info

-You may be eligible for a 19+ Advanced Learner Loan to cover your course fee.
-Help may be available from the Student Hardship Fund towards costs of childcare, books and materials.
+Help may be available from the Student Bursary Fund towards costs of childcare, books and materials.
 Please contact the Student Support Team on 01604 734066 for more details.

 -